 My golden Mesopotamian Greek tortoises are much more cold tolerant than my star tortoises.
 All my golden Greeks, except the smallest babies, stay outdoors year round.
 I live in a warm, but not hot, climate with mild winters where the night temperatures almost never go down to freezing.
 Our winter nights are typically in the 40's °F, but may occasionally dip down to high 30's °F. Days are often sunny and in the 50-60's °F.

 At first, I provided heated houses for all my golden Greeks during the colder months, but now I keep my captive-bred ones (hatched and raised by me) outdoors with no additional heat even during the winter.
-They do not go into hibernation and are up and about every day, unless it's raining.
-During those rainy days I keep them locked inside their rainproof shelter.
+During winter rains, I keep them locked inside their rainproof shelter.
 Cold and wet is risky for them.

 My imported Mesopotamian Greeks are more sensitive and much more prone to illness.
 During summer, spring, and fall no additional heat is required for them in my area, but in the winter they have a heated night house to keep them warm and cozy.

 My brumating (hibernating) Greeks spend their winters in a dry grass filled, predator-proof shelter.
 I cover the "cage" with tarps for wind and rain protection.
 We don't get freezing temperatures, so this setup has worked well for me.

 I have used wooden enclosures, chain link pens, welded wire mesh kennels, dog play pens, and stone block walls as tortoise pens outdoors.
 Decorative stone blocks are my favorite material to use.
 They look great but are fairly expensive to buy in large quantities.
 Plus, they are very heavy to lift and haul.
 Auch!